KKDad/MediaTool/README.md

 Supported Tags
 - {Show} - Name of the Show
 - {Season} - Two digit Season of the show
-- {Episode} - Two digit Espisode Number of the show
+- {Episode} - Two digit Episode Number of the show
 - {Title} - Title of the Show
 - {Format} - Extension of the show (Eg: MP4, MPG, etc)